dbca-wa/sdis/docs/source/index.rst

 See also :doc:`faq`.
 The above should enable SDIS users to fulfil their tasks and operate SDIS.

+If you need help or contact anyone about a specific Project or Document in SDIS, please make their lives easier and include the URL to the Project or Document.
+The URL is shown in your browser when you look at the thing you have a question about and starts with ``https://sdis.dbca.wa.gov.au/``.

 Interested readers may learn from the :doc:`specs` in full detail about the User roles (governing permissions and available actions), and how to advance projects through their life cycles through document approvals.